netceteragroup/skele/docs/core/effect.md

 ## `register(kind, actionType, asyncFn)`

-Registers an effect for a specific kind and action type.
+Registers an effect to a specific kind and action type.

 ### Usage